fer-checa/fer-checa/README.md

 # 💫About Me
-# Hi 👋 I´m Fer Checa
+# Hi 👋 I´m Fernanda Checa
 ## Full Stack Developer | Systems Engineer
 I am a user-oriented creative developer.
 I have analytical capacity and I like to work in a team, in an organized way, with good planning and time management.
 I am currently working on developing an e-commerce store.
 Looking to collaborate on web development projects...